Sam-Belliveau/ece-4760-final-project/index.md

 R_{xy}[k] \;=\;\sum_{n=-\infty}^{\infty} x[n]\,y[n + k]
 $$

 In our case, the cross correlation peaks at a point k which represents the point at which the signals overlap the most.
-Where

 ### Time Delay of Arrival (TDOA) Calculation
 $$